 This includes what kind of car you drive, your annual mileage, and dozens of other potential factors from your credit history to your level of education.
 Insurers use this information because it helps them more accurately predict how likely a driver is to file a claim.
 However, some states have banned certain personal factors they consider unfair to use in car insurance pricing.

-On July 1, 2020, Michigan will ban: gender, marital status, occupation, education, zip code, credit score, residential status.
+On July 2, 2020, Michigan banned: gender, marital status, occupation, education, zip code, credit score, residential status.

-Insurers will still be allowed to use certain credit information, such as payment history.
+Insurers are still allowed to use certain credit information, such as payment history.
 They’ll also be able to use “territories” as an alternative to zip codes.

 Healthcare has gotten more expensive in the U.S., but medical claims from car crashes are especially prone to price inflation.
 One study in Michigan found that while auto insurers sometimes paid more than $3,000 for a patient’s MRI, Medicare typically paid less than $500 for the exact same procedure.